Women's FA Cup: Football Association confirms competition to return from March 31

-The Women's FA Cup will make its return from March 31, the Football Association has announced.
+The Women's FA Cup will make its return from March 31, the Football Association (FA) has announced.

 The FA has been in talks with FIFA and the competition after the fifth round can go into next season if required.